hazelcast/hazelcast/site/docs/how-tos/custom-batch-source.md

 }
 ```

-Using it in a pipeline happens just as with built-in sources:
+Now it is ready to be used from the pipeline, just like a built-in
+source:

 ```java
 Pipeline p = Pipeline.create();